moorepants/learn-multibody-dynamics/orientation.rst

    \end{bmatrix}

-This matrix uniquely describes the orientation between the two reference frames and so we can give it its own variable:
+This matrix uniquely describes the orientation between the two reference frames and so we give it its own variable:

 .. math::
    :label: simple-orient-dcm